 The average cost of training at a truck driving school is around $1,500 to $3,500.
 Some truck driving schools pay for room and board and some truck driving schools sponsored by trucking companies pay the student wages while they are training.
 Trucking company schools will often pay for some, if not all of a student's training if the student agrees to work for them for one year.

-First, let's fast forward to the 3 month level from our starting point: The college student is learning and acquiring debt.
+First, let's fast forward to the three-month level from our starting point: The college student is learning and acquiring debt.
 The truck driver has completed his schooling and has been making money driving for a break-in company at the rate of $35,000 a year.
 The driver has just got enough experience to get hired with a career company and he does.

-One year and 3 months from the starting point: The college student is still learning and acquiring debt, somewhere between $20,000 and $41,250.
+One year and three months from the starting point: The college student is still learning and acquiring debt, somewhere between $20,000 and $41,250.
 The truck driver has had several pay raises, and grossed about $45,000 his first year with his new company.
 He put $6,000 in his 401k including a handsome company match.
 He also put money in an IRA of $3,000 and is buying stocks.
 He goes home every day to the brand new house he just purchased, and is enjoying all the freedom that driving has to offer.

 Two years and 3 months in: The total debt of the college student is around $36,000 to $74,250 dollars, but he is learning.
 The truck driver's gross earnings were $55,000 dollars, again topping out his 401k and an IRA for a new balance of $20,000 dollars with interest.
 He is making extra payments on his home and it has been appraised at a value $4,000 above original purchase price.

-Three years and 3 months from the starting gate: Our college student is beginning to realize how long it is going to take to pay back those student loans.
+Three years and three months from the starting gate: Our college student is beginning to realize how long it is going to take to pay back those student loans.
 It's a good thing he chose one of the top starting salary majors or he might be in trouble.
 His total debt acquired so far: $52,000 to $107,250 dollars.
 And our truck driver's house value has gone up to a total of $8,000 dollars above purchase price.
 His investment account's total balance is $30,250.

 4 years and 3 months later: Congratulations to our college student!
 Happy graduation!
 Your debt is $68,000 to $140,250, plus interest.
 Your starting salary as an Electrical Engineer is $54,599.
 Our truck driver has earned $60,000 dollars this year and his home value is up $12,500 above the purchase price.
 His investment portfolio balance is around $45,000 dollars.